Skip to main content

 How do I file a SNAP appeal?

-If you believe your SNAP application was incorrectly denied, or you’re unhappy with the SNAP benefits you receive, you have the right to an appeals hearing through your state’s Department of Human Services (DHS).
+If you believe your SNAP application was incorrectly denied, or you’re unhappy with the SNAP benefit amount you receive, you have the right to an appeals hearing through your state’s Department of Human Services (DHS).
 In some states, DHS goes by a different name (such as the Department of Social Services or Department of Family Welfare), so be sure to seek out the specific entity that administers SNAP where you live.

 The DHS appeals and hearings process varies by state, but there are some common steps you can take in order to initiate one: